 A prolonged and frequent pacifier habit can eventually lead to a tough habit to break and dental problems such as crooked teeth or bite issues in your baby’s mouth.

-The American Academy of Pediatric Dentistry recommends discouraging pacifier use after the second year.
+The American Academy of Pediatric Dentistry recommends and discourages pacifier use after the second year.
 Restricted pacifier use can keep more significant dental worries at bay.

 Pacifier Do's and Don’ts